marcus-j-davies/HAP-Router/RouteModule.md

 # Developing a Route Module
 In its basic form, a route module is nothing more than a nodejs module, with an index.js and package.json file.
-like any other module in nodejs - your route can require other modules, just add them as a dependency in your package file
+like any other module in nodejs - your route can require other modules, just add them as a dependency in your package file.

+There is one requirement that you MUST follow for the module to work:
+the name must match **haprouter-route-\***.
+Its also fine to scope the package, so **@*/haprouter-route-\*** will work.

 ## Lets have a look at the HTTP Post Route
 The **package.json** file is needed by all nodejs modules.